McCrone report: UK political environment

+Publication and reactions

 The report came to light in 2005 when the SNP obtained several UK Government papers under the Freedom of Information Act 2000.
 The full provisions of the Act came into force on 1 January 2005.
+Even though similar figures to those in the McCrone report were widely reported in the 1970s, Scottish nationalists have regularly presented the report as being deliberately covered up to hide oil revenue forecasts from the Scottish public and prevent growth in support for Scottish independence.

 UK oil production peaked in 1999 and had declined 67% by 2012, but petroleum still contributed £35bn to the UK balance of payments in 2011.
 The UK government took an estimated £6,530m in direct petroleum taxes in 2012-13 plus £6bn in income tax, national insurance and corporation tax from supply companies in 2011-12.
 As of 2012, around 45% of UK oil & gas employees were located in Scotland.
 The North Sea oil and gas industry as a whole contributed £35 billion to the UK Treasury in 2014.

 In his evidence to the Lords Committee on the Economic Implications of Scottish Independence in 2012, Professor McCrone stated that Scotland's GDP would increase by around 20% if North Sea oil were counted as part of it.

 In an interview for Holyrood Magazine on 19 May 2013, ex-Labour chancellor Denis Healey (who served in the Cabinet at the time the McCrone Report was submitted) stated: "I think we did underplay the value of the oil to the country because of the threat of [Scottish] nationalism...
 I think they [Westminster politicians] are concerned about Scotland taking the oil, I think they are worried stiff about it."

+Gavin McCrone has rejected any suggestion that his report was covered up, writing in 2022; "There have been suggestions in the press that my paper was suppressed or in some way hushed up.
+This was not so.
+It was a confidential briefing for Ministers and never intended for publication, just as other briefing papers for Ministers are confidential."